vilmibm/tildemush/README.md

 - A MUSH built with contemporary tooling (Python)
 - Extensible by users, even those unused to programming
 - A beautiful, intuitive, and text-based UI
-- A graphical (web based) administrative interface
+- A rich TUI administrative interface

 ## Guiding Quotes